shichishima/obsidian-universal-cursor-hotkeys/README.md

 - **Within a table cell,** a further step applies:
   - At the start of a non-first in-cell line (after `<br>`): does not move further.
   - Jumps to the end of the text in the cell to the left (same row).
-  - In the leftmost column: jumps to the rightmost cell in the row above. (→ **Cross-Row Navigation**)
+  - In the leftmost column: jumps to the rightmost cell in the row above. (→ **Cross-Row Navigation** setting)
   - In the header row, leftmost cell: exits the table to the line above.

 </details>